mailjet/prestashop-mailjet-plugin-apiv3/README.md

 ## Installation:
 1. Download the mailjet.zip file from the [latest release](https://github.com/mailjet/prestashop-mailjet-plugin-apiv3/releases).
+2. Change the name of archive to mailjet.
-2. Upload the zip in your Prestashop installation.
+3. Upload the zip in your Prestashop installation.
-3. Connect your Mailjet Account.
+4. Connect your Mailjet Account.

 If you are not yet a Mailjet user, please click [Register](https://app.mailjet.com/signup?aff=prestashop-3.0) to create a new account.
 To view the different pricing plans, please click the 'Pricing' button.